How to Lower Androgen Levels Naturally in Women with PCOS

 If you struggle with irregular cycles or are planning to conceive in the near future, you will benefit from adding inositol to your regime, no matter which PCOS type you have.

-Nourished Inositol For PCOS contains a 40:1 ratio of two forms of inositol: myo-inositol and D-chiro inositol – a similar ratio to what is found in the human body.
+Nourished Cycle Regulate & Ovulate contains a 40:1 ratio of two forms of inositol: myo-inositol and D-chiro inositol – a similar ratio to what is found in the human body.

-A 2017 study that compared this 40:1 inositol combination with Metformin found the inositol group had significantly more weight loss, resumption of ovulation, and natural pregnancy than the Metformin group.
+A 2017 study that compared this 40:1 inositol combination with the leading PCOS medication found the inositol group had significantly more weight loss, resumption of ovulation, and natural pregnancy than the drug group.

 Inositol has very few side effects and is safe to consume whilst trying to conceive, during pregnancy, and whilst breastfeeding.

-It is also safe to take alongside Metformin as it works in a different way to improve your body’s sensitivity to insulin.
+It is also safe to take alongside the drug mentioned in the study above as it works in a different way to improve your body’s sensitivity to insulin.

 The PCOS Repair Breakfast Principles